vaquerizaslab/fanc/fanc-doc/api/analyse/oe.rst

 value list as value calculated on a per-chromosome basis. ``inter_expected`` is a single, average inter-chromosomal contact value.

-When running the :func:`~kaic.matrix.RegionMatrixContainer.expected_values` function on a matrix opened in read-only mode, you will receive a warning that the values cannot be save to the object.
+When running the :func:`~fanc.matrix.RegionMatrixContainer.expected_values` function on a matrix opened in read-only mode, you will receive a warning that the values cannot be save to the object.
 This means, the expected values will be recalculated every time they are needed in downstream analyses.
 You can ensure the values are saved to the object by opening the matrix in "append" mode: